 For researchers | Australian Autism Biobank

-Infographic showing the sex of participants.
-Of the child participants with sex recorded, majority of children on the spectrum were male.
-Children on the spectrum: 79% male, 21% female.
-Non-autistic siblings: 48% male, 52% female.
-Non-autistic, non-related children: 49% male, 51% female.
+Infographic showing the sex of child participants.
+Autistic children were 79% male, 21% female.
+Non-autistic siblings were 48% male, 52% female.
+Non-autistic, non-related siblings were 49% male, 51% female.

 Using the Australian Autism Biobank